-The 5 Best Maryland Homeowners Insurance Companies
+The Best Maryland Homeowners Insurance Company

-Enter your ZIP code to see the best rates in your area:
+Enter your ZIP code to compare rates

 How We Found the Best Homeowners Insurance in Maryland

 We used a similar methodology to our national homeowners insurance review in order to find the best home insurance providers in Maryland.
 We began by selecting the top Maryland home insurers by market share.
 Then, we explored their coverage options, endorsements, and discounts to make sure they had everything Maryland homeowners need to keep themselves fully protected against anything Mother Nature or human nature (looking at you, thieves) can dish up.
 Next, we compared the companies’ online resources, financial strength ratings, and customer satisfaction ratings from J.D.
 Power and Consumer Reports.
 Finally, we hopped on the phone to test their people and prices for ourselves.

 The 6 Best Homeowners Insurance Companies in Maryland

 Erie Insurance was the runaway favorite in terms of customer service.
 It’s the only company on the list to score a 90 from Consumer Reports, and J.D.
 Power also rated it about average.
 It’s sold through a network of independent agents, which comes with certain advantages and some pitfalls.
 You get to work with a local agent and compare multiple insurers, but it can also be more difficult to get the help you need right away.
 We called five Erie agents before we could get someone who had the time to give us a quote, and then we had to wait for them to call back with the cost.
 Our agent was friendly and knowledgeable, though, which helped make up for the delay.